-- (A) Required Review Any team that intends to protest a rule, score, judge's decision or any other aspect of the competition, must present the issue to SAE staff or the event captain for discussion, and possible resolution before the protest is filed. - (B) Cause for Protest If a faculty advisor or team captain feels a complaint about an official action or rules interpretation was not properly addressed by event officials, he/she may protest.
-Protests should be filed by the faculty advisor. - (C) Protest Period Protests must be filed within one (1) hour after the scores for the activity involving the protest subject are posted. - (D) Protest Format Protests must be in writing and submitted to designated organizer.
-Protest forms may be obtained from the organizer. - (E) Protest Bond The protesting team must post a twenty (20) point bond to be deducted from their score if the protest is denied. - (F) Decision The decision of the judges or organizers regarding any protest is final.
+- (A) Required Review Any team that intends to protest a rule, score, judge's decision or any other aspect of the competition, must present the issue to SAE staff for discussion, and possible resolution before the protest is filed. - (B) Cause for Protest A team may protest any rule interpretation, score or official action (unless specifically excluded from protest) which they feel has caused some actual, non-trivial, harm to their team, or has had a substantive effect on their score.
+Teams may not protest rule interpretations or actions that have not caused them any substantive damage. - (C) Protest Period Protests must be filed within one (1) hour after the action being protested has occurred or the scores for the activity involving the protest subject are posted. - (D) Protest Format Protests must be in writing and submitted to designated organizer or SAE staff. - (E) Protest Bond The protesting team must post a twenty-five (25) point bond to be deducted from their score if the protest is denied. - (F) Decision The decision of the officials regarding any protest is final.